Pediafor/Assessment/docs/assessment-service.md

 The Assessment Service is the core content management microservice for the Pediafor Assessment Platform.
 It handles the complete lifecycle of educational assessments, from creation and editing to publishing and media management.

 ### 🎯 Primary Responsibilities
-- **Assessment Management**: Complete CRUD operations for assessments and questions
+- **Assessment Management**: CRUD operations for assessments with status management
-- **Media Processing**: Advanced file upload with image processing and thumbnails
+- **Media Processing**: File upload with support for images, audio, video, and documents
-- **Content Publishing**: Assessment publishing and version control
+- **Content Publishing**: Assessment publishing workflow and duplication
-- **Access Control**: Role-based permissions with ownership validation
+- **Access Control**: Role-based permissions (Teacher, Admin) with ownership validation
 - **Data Integrity**: Comprehensive validation and error handling

 ### 🏆 Key Achievements
 - **100% Test Coverage**: 94/94 tests passing across all scenarios
-- **Production Architecture**: Optimized for performance and scalability
+- **Production Architecture**: Microservice with PostgreSQL and Prisma ORM
-- **Media Excellence**: Multi-format support with automatic processing
+- **Media Excellence**: Multi-format support with automatic thumbnail generation
-- **Security Hardened**: Role-based access with comprehensive validation
+- **Security Hardened**: Role-based access with gateway-provided authentication
-- **Developer Experience**: Hot reload development with complete documentation
+- **Developer Experience**: TypeScript, Express.js with comprehensive error handling

 ---